Updated June 19, 2023

-In Types of Compact Disc, Compact Disc, shortly called CD, has replaced tape media way back in the 1980s and it is used for storing Audio, Video, and Computer data files.
-Many Audio and video albums were released in CD format in the 1990- 2010 time period and the CD was the standard media for software releases, upgrades, and License copies.
-CD is the backup media for preserving important files for users and all the personal computers used to have CD disk drives.
-CD is a cheap, easy to carry, robust media unlike Floppy and it is highly user friendly.
-It is a miniature version yesteryear gramophone plate and the information is stored as pits and lands on spiral tracks on the surface of the CD.
+In the realm of Compact Disc (CD) types, the CD format emerged in the 1980s as a replacement for tape media.
+CDs store various types of data, including audio, video, and computer files.
+From the 1990s to the 2010s, numerous audio and video albums were released in CD format.
+The CD is the backup media for preserving important files for users, and all personal computers used have CD disk drives.
+The CD is a cheap, easy-to-carry, robust media, unlike Floppy, and it is highly user-friendly.
+It is a miniature version of yesteryear’s gramophone plate; the information is stored as pits and lands on spiral tracks on the surface of the CD.
 Red laser recognizes the pits and converts them into data.
-In this article let’s study various types of CDs.
+In this article, let’s study various types of CDs.

 Types of Compact Disc

 - Quality of the content: Super Audio, Super Video, Digital versatile disk (DVD)

 ROM denotes Read-only memory.
 The content stored in these types of CDs can only be read but cannot be altered by anyone.
 Any standard Compact Disc player will be able to play this CD.
 Initially, this media was prominently used in the pre-recorded music market.
 However, it has since been utilized for distributing computer software, licenses, data, and educational content.
 These types of CDs have a storage capacity of 650 MB, allowing for the storage of sizable amounts of data.